 To better understand the Medicaid Community Spouse Resource Allowance (CSRA), it is important to understand the terminology associated with it.

-- Community Spouse – the spouse who is not applying for long-term care Medicaid, also commonly called the non-applicant spouse, healthy spouse, or well spouse.
+- Community Spouse – the spouse who is not applying for long-term care Medicaid, also called the non-applicant spouse, healthy spouse, or well spouse.

 - Institutionalized Spouse – the applicant spouse, sometimes called the nursing home spouse.
 The term, “institutionalized” is misleading as the CSRA isn’t only for married couples with one spouse seeking nursing home care.
 It is also for married couples with one spouse applying for long-term care services in their home or community via a Medicaid waiver.

 - Resources – commonly called assets.
 For Medicaid purposes, there are both countable (non-exempt) and non-countable (exempt) resources.

 What is the Community Spouse Resource Allowance?

-When one spouse of a married couple applies for Medicaid long-term care, federal spousal impoverishment rules prevent the non-applicant spouse from having too little income and resources on which to live.
-Because Medicaid is for persons with very limited resources and income, a married couple might end up in the situation where one spouse enters a nursing home and the other spouse has no money on which to live.
+When only one spouse of a married couple applies for Medicaid long-term care, federal spousal impoverishment rules prevent the non-applicant spouse from having too little income and resources on which to live.
+Since Medicaid is for persons with very limited resources and income, these rules help to avoid the situation where one spouse enters a nursing home and the other spouse lives in poverty.

 A similar rule exists for income.
 This is called the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 The MMMNA allows applicant spouses to transfer a portion of their income to their non-applicant spouses.
 For the purposes of this article, the focus will be on the Community Spouse Resource Allowance and protecting joint assets for the non-applicant spouse.